 Businesses offer solutions to various problems customers face.
-Their products fit certain needs within the market.
+Their products fit certain customer needs within the market.
 Yet, marketers and business owners don’t know what prevents a customer from adopting their solutions.
 For example, why would a customer not adopt window cleaning services?
 Finding the answer could help them tailor successful campaigns.

 How to Identify Customer Pain Points